not-registered Login to view full entry:

 • Results

-Switching the message content from being voiced by a man to being voiced by a woman increased the probability that female farmers picked up advisory calls by 2.6 percentage points over a control mean of 71%), while no effect was found among male farmers.
+Switching the message content from being voiced by a male to a female narrator increased the probability that female farmers picked up advisory calls by 2.6 percentage points, relative to a control mean of 71%.
+No significant effect was found among male farmers.

-We also found that switching from a male to a female narrator increased the listening rate - defined by the likelihood of listening to at least 90% of the message - by 3.1 percentage points (control mean: 69%) among male farmers and by 1.2 percentage points (control mean: 66%) among female farmers.
-The effect among male farmers faded over time while the effect for female farmers was sustained.
+We also found that switching from a male to a female narrator increased the listening rate—defined as the likelihood of listening to at least 90% of the message—among male farmers by 3.1 percentage points (control mean: 69%) and by 1.2 percentage points (control mean: 66%) among female farmers.
+The effect among male farmers diminished over time, whereas the effect among female farmers was sustained.

-The short-term nature of some effects may prevent such a change from generating long-run changes in farmers’ engagement.
-Moreover, only two narrators of each gender were involved in the recording, so we cannot rule out the possibility that we are capturing a “narrator” effect rather than a gender effect.
+Two caveats apply to using these insights in future service design work.
+First, the short-term nature of these effects may limit the potential for such a change to generate long-term improvements in farmer engagement.
+Second, because only two narrators of each gender were used in the recordings, we cannot rule out the possibility that these results reflect a “narrator effect” rather than a true gender effect.